 Calzada de Amador (Amador Causeway)

 The Amador Causeway is a breakwater designed to protect the entrance of the Panama Canal and connects the mainland of Panama with four small islands - Flamenco, Perico, Culebra and Naos.
 Built from leftover rocks from the construction of the Panama Canal, the walkway is an ideal site to engage in some stimulating activities with separate paths for bicycling and jogging.
-A variety of restaurants dot the causeway, presenting close views of the Panama Canal and the ocean.
-Avid photographers should visit the causeway to capture award winning photographic views of the Panama City Skyline, Panama Canal, Bridge of the Americas, Balboa Yacht Club and Panama Bay.
+A variety of restaurants dot the Causeway, presenting close views of the Panama Canal and the ocean.
+Don't forget to take photos of amazing views of the city skyline, Panama Canal, Bridge of the Americas, Balboa Yacht Club and Panama Bay.
 The main vantage point of Calzada de Amador is the Marine Exhibition Center (Centro de Exhibitions Marinas) on Flamenco Island.

 Parque Nacional Soberanía (Soberania National Park)